 Prepaid Rent & Accounting

 Accounting for prepaid rent doesn’t have to be complicated, but it does require attention at month-end-close.
 In a basic general ledger system, an accountant or bookkeeper records a prepaid asset to a balance sheet account.
 This may require an adjusting entry to reclass rent expense to a prepaid account.
 Going forward, a monthly entry will be booked to reduce the prepaid expense account and record rent expense.
-While some accounting systems can automate the amortization of the prepaid, a review of the account should occur every accounting period.
+While some accounting systems can automate the amortization of the prepaid rent payment, a review of the account should occur every accounting period.

-Prepaid Rent: Asset or Liability
+Prepaid Rent: Asset Or Liability

 Prepaid rent is recorded as an asset when an organization makes a prepayment of rent to a landlord or a third-party.
 A liability is recorded when a company receives a prepayment of rent from a tenant or a third-party.
 It is important for accountants, business owners and managers to understand this distinction.
 Failure to classify prepaids accurately on the balance sheet can lead to material misstatements of financial information and poor business decision-making.

-Prepaid Rent vs. Rent Expense
+Prepaid Rent Vs. Rent Expense

 Prepaid rent is a balance sheet account, and rent expense is an income statement account.
 Prepaid rent typically represents multiple rent payments, while rent expense is a single rent payment.
 So, a prepaid account will always be represented on the balance sheet as an asset or a liability.
 When the prepaid is reduced, the expense is recorded on the income statement.
 While prepaids and expenses are related, they are distinctly different.

-Example of Prepaid Rent Accounting
+Example Of Prepaid Rent Accounting

-Prepaid Rent on the Balance Sheet
+Prepaid Rent On The Balance Sheet

 As previously stated, a prepaid can be listed as an asset or a liability on the balance sheet.
 It is often considered a current asset or liability.
 When reviewing this line item, it’s important to substantiate the balance with source documents.
-This could include bank statements, billing statements and other documentation, to assure the prepaid balance is complete and accurate.
+This could include bank statements, billing statements and other documentation, to assure the advance payment balance is complete and accurate.